cscorley/dissertation/chapters/1_introduction/2_motivation.md

 Topic model reuse for two tasks would halve the computational cost required for model training.
-This presumes, however, that the configuration choices made for corpus construction and the model itself are acceptable for each task.
+This presumes, however, that the configuration choices made for corpus construction and the model itself are acceptable for both tasks.
 That is, the model used does not negatively impact either task due to configuration.